alerque/stack-verse-mapper/README.md

 ### Development Setup & Usage

-Clone this repository (or your own fork of it if you plan to contribute)
+Clone this repository (or your own fork of it if you plan to contribute).

+    git clone git@github.com:alerque/stack-verse-mapper.git

+Download and setup the dependencies:

+    make setup

 Download and extract the data dump for all enabled sites: